 Praying Mantis Farm – Jim Bronec farms near Canby, Oregon, where he specializes in certified organic winter squash for processing & clover seed.

 Seven Seeds Farm – Don Tipping produces certified organic seed primarily for Siskiyou Seeds in Williams,Oregon.

-Sunset Lane Farm – Marco Franciosa farms certified organic vegetables & specializes in Belgian endive in Brownsville, Oregon.
+Sunset Lane Farm – Marco Franciosa farmed certified organic vegetables, dried flowers & herbs for the family's other business, In The Farm Kitchen Shop, in Brownsville, Oregon.

 Taproot Growers – Jenny & Keegan Caughlin grow certified organic seeds as well as a variety of crops & livestock at the confluence of the McKenzie & Mohawk Rivers in Springfield, Oregon.